sami-s-hajjaj/ai-labs/src/lab3a.md

 The function will provide a list of the children of the `node`.

-### Node in the search tree
+<strong>Task 2: Implement `expandAndReturnChildren` and test its validity</strong>

+### Using CLASS & Objects

+Although we can proceed with this code to implement BFS, it will become more complex as we go deeper.
+To make the code more manageable and flexible for future search algorithms, we can represent each node in the search tree using a class.
+This approach will not only simplify the code but also make it more robust and adaptable to other search strategies.

-We can use a class to represent each node in the search tree.
-The important information for each node includes the state and the parent of the node.
+To achieve this, we define each city as a <strong>Node</strong>.
+Key information for each node includes the <strong>state</strong> (representing the city) and the <strong>parent</strong> (the preceding city in the search path).

 ```python
 class Node: